 This solution and the settings below which need to be tweaked are related to the server computer or the host which should have the option displayed in Solution 1 enabled.
-There are a couple of services which need to be running at all times on the server computer (QuickbooksDBXX and QBCFMonitorService) so let’s make sure they are.
+There are a couple of services that need to be running at all times on the server computer (QuickbooksDBXX and QBCFMonitorService) so let’s make sure they are.

-- If you are using a version of Windows older than Windows 10, the easiest way for you to access the services running on your PC is clicking on the Start button and navigating to the Run dialog box.
+- If you are using a version of Windows older than Windows 10, the easiest way for you to access the services running on your PC is by clicking on the Start button and navigating to the Run dialog box.

 - Type “services.msc” in the dialog box and wait for the list of services to open.